-While full-size brick is cheap—the average cost is $1.80 to $3.60 per square foot of backsplash—it is not practical for backsplashes due to its size and weight.
+While full-size brick is cheap, it is not practical for backsplashes due to its size and weight.

 A full-size brick is around 4 inches by 8 inches by 2 inches thick.
 A full-size brick would eat up 4 inches of a 25-inch kitchen counter's limited depth.
 Also, because the bricks would need to rest on the counter, their weight (about 5 pounds per square foot) would be too much for the counter to handle.

 As a hard surface, a brick veneer backsplash wears better than painted drywall.
 Compared to other types of hard surfaces, though, a brick backsplash made of molded veneer bricks can be less durable since chips or scratches remove the top color and reveal the gray cement-like body.
 Most manufacturers have touch-up paint for this purpose.
 Extruded thin bricks will not have this problem.

 A brick backsplash can extend from the top of the kitchen countertop to as high as the ceiling.
 Or, depending on location, it may stop at the bottom of the wall cabinets.

 Brick veneer is sized to have the same side dimensions as actual brick: around 2 inches high by 8 inches long.
 This type of brick veneer comes in single units the size of one brick.